|

 When do you journal when you travel and want to learn English?

-To be honest, there is no wrong time to journal-it can be done at any time, in any setting.
+There is no wrong time to journal-it can be done at any time, in any setting.

 Some people prefer to journal first thing in the morning, others like to do it before bed, and some like to journal at lunch.